 And what is your plan for wildfires?

-I can't believe that that Was the situation?
+I can't believe that that was the situation.

-I can't believe that a lot of the science of forestry was not used to protect a little shrub as we learned yesterday and gave you great specificity and detail, something I'd never heard of.
+I can't believe that a lot of the science of forestry was not used to protect a little shrub, as we learned yesterday and gave you great specificity and detail, something I'd never heard of.

-You know, we're looking at more than 40,000 acres of Southern California have been a ablaze now in recent weeks.
+You know, we're looking at more than 40,000 acres of Southern California have been ablaze now in recent weeks.

 All of this is predictable.